 ENG 5140-01 Prison Education Project: Creative Writing For Change R 5:30-8:15 (Vanessa Ovalle Perez) firstname.lastname@example.org

 This class is offered in partnership with the Prison Education Project (http://www.prisoneducationproject.org/index.html) and is open to both graduate and undergraduate students.
-Students will work with Dr. Cavallaro to design and teach a course (“Writing for Social Change”) in a local prison.
-Due to the COVID-19 pandemic, this will likely be done online via Zoom.
-The class with the incarcerated students will run for 7 weeks during the semester.
+Students will work in collaboration with Dr. Vanessa Ovalle Perez to design and teach a course in a local prison.
+The class with incarcerated students will run for 7 weeks during the semester.
 The rest of the semester will be devoted to preparation and research on mass incarceration, prison education, and writing in/from prisons.
 This is a great class for anyone considering a career as a teacher or for anyone interested in the connections between social justice and education.

 Students will be able to choose from three different roles in the class based on their interests:

 · Researchers will identify a question of interest surrounding prison education and will conduct a research based analytical or creative project throughout the semester.

 · Teachers will help to design and lead class activities for incarcerated students.